 ONE BODY is a profoundly moving cantata for solo voice in three different ranges (baritone, tenor and countertenor), string quartet and percussion.
 One could describe ONE BODY as a modern liturgy of secular humanism, which joins spirituality with intellectual freedom.

 A critically-acclaimed video rock opera about the environmental catastrophes.
 Composed by Daniel Corral for Timur and the Dime Museum and produced by Beth Morrison Projects, COLLAPSE is envisioned as a Requiem, reflecting on past, current, and imminent environmental disasters caused by our dysfunctional stewardship of the planet's resources.
 Interactive video projections by Jesse Gilbert with costumes by the fashion designer Victor Wilde of the Bohemian Society.
 World premiere: Redcat Theater, Los Angeles.
 Past performances: BAM 2015 Next Wave Festival, Operadagen Rotterdam Festival, Miami Light Project and CSUSB.
-The album COLLAPSE, produced by Nick Urata of DeVotchKa and Nick Tipp, is now available on iTunes and Amazon.
+The album COLLAPSE, produced by Nick Urata of DeVotchKa and Nick Tipp, is now available on here.

 The large-scale sonic odyssey into the heart of the Republic of Kazakhstan was premiered in Astana's Congress Hall on December 10, 2011.
 Dedicated to the nation's 20th anniversary of Independence with major support from Samruk-Kazyna Foundation, Silent Steppe Cantata, is composed by renowned composer Anne LeBaron, featuring Timur as a soloist and folk-ethnographic orchestra "Sary-Arka" and women's chamber choir of the Astana State Philharmonic Society.
 This concert drama, set in Kazakh, Russian and English, explores the music, culture and history of Kazakhstan.
 Filmmaker Sandra Powers provided further insight into the project by creating a documentary film, The Nomad's Song.
 Silent Steppe Cantata was funded by grants from CEC ArtsLink Foundation, the City of Los Angeles DCA, additional support from the Kazakhstan Embassy in the United States and his Excellency Erlan Idrissov, the U.S. Embassy in Kazakhstan, City of Astana DCA, City of Almaty DCA, Rixos Almaty and Rixos President hotels, KCell, Center for Cultural Innovation, Puffin Foundation, and private individuals.